xunyoyo/MolAttnNet/README.md

-## Configuration of the YSZ-model environment
+## Configuration of the DurgSolAtten environment

 ```
 python==3.6